Maelstrom8/Malignance/Documentation/OPTIONAL MODS.md

 **Disclaimer: all of these mods are optional and not enabled by default for a reason.
 Some of them could invalidate a pawn, some could not.
 I don't really offer support for them past what is already written, whether it's a github readme, a mod note or a nexus modpage readme**.

-## Optional Mods - Merging
+## Optional Mods - Quick Merging Tutorial

-Before you do anything, go to `tools` and extract ARCTool Simplified to a working directory.
-Next.. watch this video.
+Before you do anything, go to `tools` and extract `ARCTool Simplified` to a working directory.
+To install most of these mods, you need back up and then copy *one or more* of the archives within the `Output` folder, place it inside your ARCTool folder, and double-click **XFS_Extract**.
+You will have a loose version.
+These need to be overwritten by these respective mods - you do that by just copying them and replacing the originals here.
+After you do that, double-click **XFS_Repack** and put it back into the `Output` folder.

-[video here]
+This is basically how I made a huge part of the list.

 ## Optional Mods - Utilities